 Many newer Hyundai and Kia vehicles, such as Sonata, Sorento, Optima, etc., are equipped with the electric-assist steering system.

-While there still exists a direct (mechanical) connection to the front wheel steering system, the electric motor is used to make steering easy and not the hydraulic steering pump.
+While a direct (mechanical) connection to the front wheel steering system still exists, the electric motor makes steering easy, not the hydraulic steering pump.

 The steering wheel is centered, still getting the “Align Steering Wheel” message.

-To correct the steering wheel warning message, an alignment needs to be completed, and the computer reprogrammed if the alignment is too far off.
+An alignment must be completed to correct the steering wheel warning message, and the computer reprogrammed if the alignment is too far off.

 A temporary solution would be to disable the Align Steering Wheel feature altogether.
 This will not fix your alignment issue but will disable the “Align Steering Wheel” message on your instrument cluster.